Kaholo Hale

 No analysis available

 Hot water is very likely not included in the maintenance fee.
-None of the current MLS listings show HOTWAT, while many list WTRHTR, and one remark even notes a 'water heater,' which is consistent with unit-supplied hot water rather than building-supplied hot water.
+None of the current MLS listings show HOTWAT, many list WTRHTR, and one remark explicitly mentions a "water heater," which is a strong indicator that the building is not supplying hot water through the HOA fee.

 No analysis available